Tinzar Sherman, CEO & Co-Founder, Digital Media Wire

 This panel of leading game and entertainment executives and investors will discuss the future of AR/VR/MR for the game and entertainment industries.
 What investments are being made by VCs?
 What are brands, movie studios and media companies doing in AR/VR/MR?
 What’s happening with mixed reality location based experiences?
 What does the future hold?

-Stephanie Llamas, VP of Strategy / Head of XR, SuperData Research
+Stephanie Llamas, Head of XR, SuperData Research

 Chris Donahue, Senior Director, Strategic Alliances, AMD